 Technically an étude about intonation, this piece can be considered a real piece of concert music, whether one to a part or recorder orchestra with doubles at the lower octave.
 (Tuning issues are compounded, of course, in larger groups.)
 It has a full story arc with conflict and resolution, requiring consensus among the players with regard to the storytelling.

-Jay Kreuzer plays recorder, harmonica and dulcian, composes music, and enjoys life as an old San Francisco hippie living along the California coast.
-He is a member of the Barbary Coast Recorder Orchestra, the San Francisco chapter of the ARS, and is a founding member of the quintet SDQ.
+Jay Kreuzer played recorder, harmonica and dulcian, composed music, and enjoyed life as an old San Francisco hippie living along the California coast.
+He was a member of the Barbary Coast Recorder Orchestra, the San Francisco chapter of the ARS, and was a founding member of the quintet SDQ.
 He passed away in 2021.

 – Glen Shannon, Editor